NikolaKolew/Journal/README.md

 they can ban users from posting and commenting.
 They have a special dashboard for that.
 You can only see it if you have staff permission!</p>

-If you want to test the app use: